 What Prompted the Memory

-The Jersey Journal published a story about how a bus driver and aide were fired.
+The Jersey Journal published a story about how a bus driver and the aide were fired.

 That's when I recalled something that happened to me.

 I was 13 years old.
 In another plot to get rid of me over the summer, my parents sent me to Day Camp.